Insure.com ranks 2025’s best insurers. See the winners.

 How Highmark scores for its provider network

-Highmark has the second-best provider network score in our study.
-Almost 30% of respondents said they were satisfied with Highmark’s provider network, which is the group of doctors, specialists, and hospitals that provide discounted services to insured members.
-Molina Healthcare had the highest score of 31%, but none of the companies we ranked did particularly well here.
+Highmark ranked fifth out of nine insurance companies for its provider network.
+Of the customers we surveyed, 84% said they were satisfied with Highmark’s provider network, which is the group of doctors, specialists, and hospitals that provide discounted services to insured members.
+Elevance earned the best score in this category.

 Insurance company Percent of customers who highly rank the company’s provider network